Costa Rica Payroll and Benefits Guide

 All employees are entitled to the 13th-month bonus, known as Aguinaldo, which should be paid at some point within the first 20 days of December.

 Severance and termination rules vary by industry, so it’s important for companies to check their specific regulations.
-In general, severance pay is one week’s salary after three months of service, two weeks after six months, and various different figures around 20 days after a year or longer.
+In general, severance pay is one week’s salary after three months of service, two weeks after six months, and approximately 20 days for each year of service thereafter.
 Employees should also be paid for their unused paid leave days and a pro-rata portion of their Aguinaldo bonus.

 Tax and Social Security

-Social security payments (abbreviated to CCSS) are 26.5% of gross salary from the employer and 10.5% from the employee.
+The low income tax rates are counterbalanced by relatively high social security contributions, but they help fund a healthcare system considered very good by regional standards.
+Social security payments (abbreviated to CCSS) are 26.67% of gross salary from the employer and 10.67% from the employee.

 Holidays and Leave